 With over 20 years of CEO and executive experience in technology companies, Jeff joined Norwest Venture Partners in 2004 and became managing partner in 2013.
-Jeff is one of three managing partners responsible for the firm, which has 18 investment partners and more than $7.5 billion in capital under management.
+Jeff is one of three managing partners responsible for the firm, which has 21 investment partners and more than $7.5 billion in capital under management.
 Jeff focuses on investments in the internet, consumer, and software arenas.
-2018 marked Jeff’s fifth consecutive appearance on the Forbes Midas List of the top 100 venture investors in the world.
+2019 marked Jeff’s sixth consecutive appearance on the Forbes Midas List of the top 100 venture investors in the world.

-In his role at Norwest, Jeff currently serves on the boards of Button, Common, Extole, Grove Collaborative, HoneyBook, Knotel, Madison Reed, Minted, Modsy, Opendoor, Owler and Talkspace.
-Jeff is also responsible for Norwest’s investments in Plaid and Uber.
-Jeff’s past investments include AdChina (acquired by Alibaba), Admeld (acquired by Google), deCarta (acquired by Uber), Glint (acquired by LinkedIn, a Microsoft subsidiary), Jet (acquired by Walmart), Jigsaw (acquired by Salesforce.com), Lending Club (NYSE: LC), RetailMeNot (Nasdaq: SALE, acquired by Harland Clarke), Spotify (NYSE: SPOT), The Echo Nest (acquired by Spotify), true[X] media (acquired by 21st Century Fox), Turn (acquired by Amobee), and Tuvox (acquired by West Interactive).
+In his role at Norwest, Jeff currently serves on the boards of Button, Common, Extole, Grove Collaborative, HoneyBook, Knotel, Madison Reed, Minted, Modsy, Opendoor, Owler, and Talkspace.
+Jeff is also responsible for Norwest’s investments in Casper and Plaid.
+Jeff’s past investments include AdChina (acquired by Alibaba), Admeld (acquired by Google), deCarta (acquired by Uber), Glint (acquired by LinkedIn, a Microsoft subsidiary), Jet (acquired by Walmart), Jigsaw (acquired by Salesforce.com), Lending Club (NYSE: LC), RetailMeNot (Nasdaq: SALE, acquired by Harland Clarke), Spotify (NYSE: SPOT), The Echo Nest (acquired by Spotify), true[X] media (acquired by 21st Century Fox), Turn (acquired by Amobee), Tuvox (acquired by West Interactive), and Uber (NYSE: UBER).

 Prior to Norwest, Jeff served as President, COO and board member of DoveBid, Inc., a privately held business auction firm, which expanded during his tenure via internal growth and acquisition from a $10M revenue run rate to a $120M revenue run rate with 400 employees.